• Skip to primary navigation

 Note on raspberries: I used fresh raspberries.
 If you choose to use frozen berries, the raspberry sauce may turn out a bit thinner and need to be cooked longer to be the appropriate consistency to swirl into the cheesecake.

 Note on lemon extract paste: For a punch of lemon flavor without adding much liquid!
-If you'd like, you can substitute with an equal measure of lemon juice, it just may not be quite as lemony.
+If you'd like, you can substitute with an equal measure of lemon extract and/or additional lemon zest.

 Notes on water bath: Baking the cheesecake in a water bath helps to ensure gentle, even baking and helps to avoid cracks in the top of your cheesecake.